Skip to main content

 Jennifer Bradley

-My work is guided both by the students in front of me and the multiple worlds in which we move.
+As a White woman who holds many privileged identities, my work explores the urgency of now and the intersections of child development, identity, racial justice, and activism.
+My work is guided both by the students in front of me and the multiple worlds in which we all move.
 In the classroom, we work together to build an environment where voices are heard, where identities are valued, and where we immerse ourselves in projects and topics that matter.
-As a White woman who holds many privileged identities, my current research projects explore the urgency of this moment and the intersections of identity, racial justice, and educational activism.

-My research is fueled by my work inside and outside of the classroom, where I advocate for change, equity, and justice.
+My research explores how young children, educators, and families understand, disrupt, and transform the systems of oppression in which we operate.
+This inquiry is fueled by my work both inside and outside of the classroom, where I advocate for change, equity, and justice.
 As an activist and public scholar, I work to organize communities of praxis where knowledge and theory merge with practice and action.
-Three of the communities most central to my work are: the Philly Children’s Movement, the Talking with Kids about Identity project, and Beyond the Stoplight.

 As a co-founder and core member of the Philly Children’s Movement, I work with educators and parents to discover what we can learn, question, and interrupt in support of racial justice.
-PCM is a Black-led, youth-centered collective in service of the Black Lives Matter movement.
-While our work has been grounded within the Northwest Philadelphia community, PCM now organizes with families and educators throughout the city, across the region, and both within and outside of the U.S. border.
-I am grateful to the Swarthmore College students and alums who have helped to shape PCM over the last six years as summer interns, workshop facilitators, and project coordinators.
+PCM is an intergenerational, Black-led, youth-centered collective in service of the Black Lives Matter movement.
+PCM organizes with families and educators throughout Philadelphia, across the region, and both within and outside of the U.S. border.
+I am grateful to the Swarthmore College students and alums who have helped to shape PCM over the last decade as summer interns, workshop facilitators, core members, and project coordinators.

 I am eager to connect with others at the college and beyond with similar research, educational, and activist goals.
 May we continue to build community and create the more just world we imagine.